georgejoseph1994/IOT-Assignment1/README.md

 # IOT-Assignment1

+## Animated Emoji
+This program displays 3 emoji faces in Sense HAT LED matrix in 3 second interval.

+`python3 animatedEmoji.py`

+## Temperature Monitoring and display
+This program displays temperature in the sense HAT display.
+* If the level of temperature is cold, display temperature with blue colour.
+* If the level of temperature is comfortable, display temperature with green colour.
+* If the level of temperature is hot, display temperature with red colour.
+Temperature ranges in stored in config.json

+`python3 monitorAndDisplay.py`

 ## The electronic die program
 This program displays a message and awaits the user to shake the raspberrypi with the sensehat.
 Upon shaking, the sensehat displays a random number (0 to 6) just like an ordinary die.
 To run the electronic die program, execute the following command